johan162/oneselect/docs/api.md

 Get the next pair of features to compare.
 This is the primary endpoint for the comparison workflow.

+The endpoint uses a chain-building algorithm that leverages transitive closure for O(N log N) efficiency.
+When `target_certainty` is specified, the endpoint returns 204 once the transitive coverage reaches that threshold, enabling early stopping without exhaustive comparisons.

 **Parameters:**
 *   `project_id` (string, required): The UUID of the project.
 *   `dimension` (string, query, required): One of "complexity", "value".
+*   `target_certainty` (number, query, optional, default=0.0): Target transitive coverage level (0.0-1.0).
+When set to a value > 0, the endpoint returns 204 No Content once transitive coverage reaches this threshold.
+Common values: 0.7 (70%), 0.8 (80%), 0.9 (90%).
+When set to 0.0 (default), comparisons continue until all orderings are known via transitivity.

 **Response (200 OK):**
 ```json